RecipesLearn

 texas crutched brisket on pit barrel cooker

-To combat this, most people who do “hot and fast” cooks will wrap in foil.
+Most people who do “hot and fast” cooks will wrap in foil.

 People who smoke low and slow will typically opt to: